nikoladhima/ND-SCRIPT-HUB/README.md

 ## Script Thumbnail
 <img src="Assets/Screenshot_15.png" alt="ND Script Hub">

-## NOTE: THIS SCRIPT HUB IS STILL IN DEVELOPMENT SO IT DOESN'T HAVE MANY SCRIPTS!
+## NOTE: THIS SCRIPT HUB IS STILL IN DEVELOPMENT SO IT DOESN'T HAVE MANY SCRIPTS YET!

 ## ⚡ Features